Teradata/developer-resources/docs/manage-ai-unlimited/suspend-and-restore-project.md

 # Suspend and restore a project

 To avoid incurring charges for unneeded engine resources, suspend projects you're not working on.

-All project information, including user authorizations, object store authorizations, and data objects, are saved.
+The project information, including user and object store authorizations and data objects, is saved.
 When you restore the project, you can pick up where you left off.

 ## Suspend